CCOSTAN/smarthome/Entities.md

+## Ever wondered how to get all the Entity IDs and see all the attributes of all entities from Home Assistant?

-Copy and paste the following in the templates page of your HA to see all the entities and their attributes in one place in a well formatted way.
+Just copy and paste the following in the templates page of your HA to see all the entities and their attributes in one place in a well formatted way.

 The information is formatted in such a way, that it can be used to customize, create groups and views to manage your entities.